theoladune/AIVC-Seminar/text/script.md

 ---

-So this is the motion resulting both from the analysis and conditioning transform.
+So this is the motion resulting both from the analysis and conditioning transforms.

 ---

 Let's now have a look at the contribution of the conditioning transform alone.
+To obtain this visualisation, we just feed the references to the conditioning transform in order to get the conditioning latent variables.
+Then we feed only the conditioning latent variables to the synthesis.
 This represents what can be obtained at the decoder, with no transmission.
 As you can see, the motion of the people in the background is pretty well infered at the decoder.
 However, the girl's motion in the foreground is a bit too complex to be infered at the decoder, it requires some transmission.

 ---

 This is the role of the analysis transform.
 We see its contribution here.
 The motion of the girl in the foreground is almost entirely sent through the analysis transform.
-As expected, the motion in the background, which is already infered at the decoder are is sent by the analysis.
+As expected, the motion in the background, which is already infered at the decoder is not sent by the analysis.

 ---